All About Linkedin

 By using LinkedIn Analytics, writers can easily identify their total viewership, demographics, and how much followers a posted video or article has gained, total number of impressions, and lastly, the total number of interactions made on your profile.

 Writers can also identify the type of viewership their posts attract which helps them decide which content they want to promote.
 This makes it easier to take a judgement call on what kind of content works (or doesn’t work!).

 Getting to know your target audience has far-reaching advantages.
 It also has the power to transform you into a good marketer, something that you should not underestimate.
 Building a good online platform can pay dividends to a writer.

 3) Building professional Connections

-LinkedIn has a vibrant community of screenwriters and producers.
+LinkedIn has a vibrant community of screenwriters, producers, publishers, editors and literary agents.

-As a screenwriter, making connections within these communities can help you connect with the right people, which can transform into a potential screenwriting deal or an employment opportunity overtime.
+As a writer, making connections within these communities can help you connect with the right people, which can transform into a potential screenwriting deal or an employment opportunity overtime.